-Thy watchmen shall lift up the voice; with the voice together shall they sing: for they shall see eye to eye, when the Lord shall bring again Zion.
-Break forth into joy, sing together, ye waste places of Jerusalem: for the Lord hath comforted his people, he hath redeemed Jerusalem.
-The Lord hath made bare his holy arm in the eyes of all the nations; and all the ends of the earth shall see the salvation of our God.
-(Compare Isa 52:8-10)
+Mosiah 12:22-24: "Thy watchmen shall lift up the voice; with the voice together shall they sing: for they shall see eye to eye when the Lord shall bring again Zion;

+"Break forth into joy; sing together ye waste places of Jerusalem; for the Lord hath comforted his people, he hath redeemed Jerusalem;

+"The Lord hath made bare his holy arm in the eyes of all the nations; and all the ends of the earth shall see the salvation of our God" (compare Isaiah 52:8-10).

 Abinadi's commentary paraphrases Isaiah's words: "And now I say unto you that the time shall come that the salvation of the Lord shall be declared to every nation, kindred, tongue, and people" (Mosiah 15:28).
-Abinadi prefaced and followed his commentary on this verse with a paraphrase of Isaiah 52:10, which states that the salvation of the Lord shall be declared to every nation, kindred, tongue, and people (Mosiah 15:28-16:1).
-Isaiah's declaration that salvation would come when the Lord would bring again (gather) Zion and when the Lord comforted (gathered) his people in Jerusalem designates the two major gathering places of the latter days.
+Abinadi prefaced and followed his commentary on this verse with a paraphrase of Isaiah 52:10, which states that the salvation of the Lord shall be declared to every nation, kindred, tongue, and people (see Mosiah 15:28-16:1).
+Isaiah's declaration that salvation would come when the Lord would bring again (gather) Zion and when the Lord comforted (gathered) His people in Jerusalem designates the two major gathering places of the latter days.
 It also sheds light upon the reference to the mountains where peace is published, or, in other words, where the gospel will be taught.
-Both Zion and Jerusalem are designated, in scripture, as the tops of the mountains (Isa 40:9; 1 Nephi 19:13; 2 Nephi 12:2; D&C 133:12-13).
+Both Zion and Jerusalem are designated, in scripture, as the tops of the mountains (see Isaiah 40:9; 1 Nephi 19:13; 2 Nephi 12:2; D&C 133:12-13).
 While the gospel will eventually be taught to all peoples, the major centers of administering the gospel will be from Zion (the Americas) and Jerusalem.
 The people who accept the gospel shall see eye to eye and confess that God's judgments are just because they will understand the gospel taught by the prophets and the missionaries.

-Abinadi proceeds to warn those who have become wicked, carnal, sensual, and devilish because of the Fall (Mosiah 16:2-5).
-He speaks of Christ as though he had already come (v 6) and then either quotes or paraphrases the lost scripture concerning Christ's breaking the bands of death (vv 7-8).
-He comments further on Christ as the light and life of the world and on the power of the resurrection and judgment that is to come (vv 9-12).
+Abinadi proceeds to warn those who have become wicked, carnal, sensual, and devilish because of the Fall (see Mosiah 16:2-5).
+He speaks of Christ as though He had already come (see Mosiah 16:6) and then either quotes or paraphrases the lost scripture concerning Christ's breaking the bands of death (see Mosiah 16:7-8).
+He comments further on

+Christ as the light and life of the world and on the power of the Resurrection and Judgment that is to come (see Mosiah 16:9-12).